galvesband/TraUser/Tests/docker/traUser-demo/README.md

    database information.
 THIS WILL PROBABLY MESS UP THE PERMISSIONS ALL OVER THE vendor AND cache DIRs.
 Beware.

+ - The file `Tests/test-app/config/parameters.yml` should
+   not exists before launching the container...

-And take into account that mailing will not be available becouse no mail service is available to the application or the image.
+And take into account that mailing will not be available because no mail service is available to the application or the image.

 ### Setting it up ###